mesosphere/marathon/docs/docs/persistent-volumes.md

 }
 ```

-_Note_: A running task will show `stagedAt`, `startedAt` and `version` in addition to the above listed information.
+_Note_: A running task will show `stagedAt`, `startedAt` and `version` in addition to the information provided above.

 You can then

-1. remove the data on disk by `ssh'ing` into the agent and doing an `rm -rf <volume-path>/*`
+1. Remove the data on disk by `ssh'ing` into the agent and running the `rm -rf <volume-path>/*` command.
 <!-- provide snippets -->

-1. delete the task with `wipe=true`, which will expunge the task information from the Marathon internal repository and eventually destroy and unreserve volumes and resources, respectively:
+1. Delete the task with `wipe=true`, which will expunge the task information from the Marathon internal repository and eventually destroy the volume and unreserve the resources previously associated with the task:
 ```
 http DELETE http://dcos/service/marathon/v2/apps/postgres/tasks/postgres.53ab8733-fd96-11e5-8e70-76a1c19f8c3d?wipe=true
 ```

 ### View the Status of Your Application with Persistent Local Volumes

-After you have created your Marathon application, click on the _Volumes_ tab of the application detail view to get detailed information about your app instances and associated volumes.
+After you have created your Marathon application, click the _Volumes_ tab of the application detail view to get detailed information about your app instances and associated volumes.

 The Status column tells you if your app instance is attached to the volume or not.
 The app instance will read as “detached” if you have scaled down your application.
 Currently the only Operation Type available is read/write (RW).

-Clicking on the individual volume brings you to the Volume Detail Page, where you can see information about the individual volume.
+Click the individual volume to view the Volume Detail Page, where you can see information about the individual volume.